-Update: the lector/ special chair UN Studies is vacant as per January 1, 2022.
+Update: the lector/ special chair UN Studies is vacant.
 Preparations for recruitment for a new lector / special chair UN studies are ongoing.

 From 1st of September 2018, Alanna O'Malley was appointed as Professor of United Nations Studies in Peace and Justice, focusing on the ‘lesser-known actors’ of the UN: women, the youth, the agents of informal diplomatic networks within the UN and actors from the Global South.
 This Special Chair has been created by the Municipality of The Hague to honor the work of Jozias Van Aartsen, former Dutch Foreign Minister and Mayor of The Hague.
 The new appointed professor Alanna ‘O Malley will set up and lead the research group UN Studies: Peace and Justice.
 The Research group aims to increase the visibility and relevance of the UN to the general public in The Hague and beyond, capitalizing on The Hague a strategic centre for UN Studies.